Foundation / Corporation

 American Association of University Women (AAUW)

-Grants ranging from $2,000 to $10,000 to USA and territories nonprofits, individuals, funding source affiliates, and universities to address issues facing girls and women.
-The funding source encourages programs that use creative strategies that address issues on a community level and build partnerships in the community.
+Grants starting at $2,000 to USA and territories nonprofits, individuals, funding source affiliates, and universities to address issues facing girls and women.
+Funding may also be used for educational programming that informs the public about these issues.

 Special consideration is given to: